davewsmith/toydeploy/NOTES.md

 Decided to mount `.` as `/vagrant`, and provision to `/home/vagrant/`.
 Not the way I'm used to working in a VM, but the VM practices I was introduced to may have been quirky.
 This gets rid of the itch from day 3.

+### Scope Creep

+This became an excuse to bundle in a fully-featured Flask app, because that's what I'll end up needing to provision.
+That's an excuse to revisit a few quirks in app structure...

+For purposes of making the app reusable, it has a replaceable `app/toy` blueprint.